 There are a few ways of monitoring high blood pressure, which is what is most often the concern.
 One way is the generic form noting that anything 140/80 or higher is considered high blood pressure.
 The other more accurate form of determining high blood pressure in pregnancy is to note 30/15 points higher than your baseline.

-When taking your own blood pressure be sure you have an accurately calibrated device (check it against your provider's device for an accurate comparison), a cuff that fits you and you're relatively rested.
-Of course stress is something that blood pressure can indicate, but in general, don't go up and down the stairs carrying laundry and then stand in your kitchen to take your blood pressure.
+When taking your own blood pressure be sure you have an accurately calibrated device (check it against your provider's device for an accurate comparison), a cuff that fits you (be sure the lines on your cuff fall within the guidelines of that specific cuff) and you're relatively rested.
+Of course, stress is something that blood pressure can indicate, but in general, don't go up and down the stairs carrying laundry and then stand in your kitchen to take your blood pressure.
 Find a chair to sit in, keep your arm about heart level and be sure you haven't eaten or drank something stimulating within about 30-60 minutes of taking your blood pressure.
 Now, sometimes you may find this necessary to see what your body is doing at these times, but make your routine the same for your general clinical notes.
 If you do anything outside of that routine (including what time of day, where you're at, if an older child just threw something at your head...etc.,) note that down.
-Following the manufacturer's instructions for use of the blood pressure cuff or machine.
+Follow the manufacturer's instructions for use of the blood pressure cuff or machine.

 Pulse & Respiration